juce/sockproc/README.md

     $ ./sockproc /tmp/shell.sock

-Connect to socket and execute command:
+Connect to socket and type in a command line to execute, followed by a line that contains the number 0:

     $ telnet /tmp/shell.sock
     Trying /tmp/shell.sock...
     Connected to (null).
     Escape character is '^]'.
     find /usr/local/include | grep lua
+    0
     status:0
     109
     /usr/local/include/lua.h